tetherless-world/ecoop/pyecoop/ecoop_install/README.md

-Local environment that includes a complete set of tool and libraries to work with R-GRASS-Scientiphic Python and more
+Local environment that includes a complete set of tool and libraries to work with R-GRASS-Scientific Python and more

 * download the following scripts on a linux machine (CentOS 6.x 64 - bit) :